ohnotnow/transcopy/Readme.md

 Then run `systemctl enable transcopy.service` and `systemctl start transcopy`.

 Now you should be able to point your browser to `http://your-rpi-ip-address/` and see the default page.
-Click the yellow 'refresh' button to get the up-to-date list of torrents from the transmission daemon.
+Click the 'refresh' button to get the up-to-date list of torrents from the transmission daemon.